umass-cs-187/su-week-01/README.md

+# W01: Programming With Data Structures

-# Week 01: Getting Organized and Abstract Data Types
+## Getting Organized and Abstract Data Types

 Welcome to the first week of CMPSCI 187.
 Each week will begin with the release of new material that will be accessible from that week's